mainmatter/playbook/project-procedure/digital-products/README.md

 stakeholders - ideally in person, otherwise in a video call.
 The main goal of this meeting is for everybody involved to get to know each other and to acquire an understanding of everyone else's roles, responsibilities and goals.
-The group of project stakeholders should be kept as wide and open as possible and also include people that might not necessarily be involved in the project on a daily basis but still have relevant perspectives that the project team should be aware of.
+The group of project stakeholders should be kept as wide and open as possible and include everyone who has any interest or relation to the project, even people that might not necessarily be involved in the project on a daily basis but still have relevant perspectives that the project team should be aware of.

 ## Setup